ramonheras/blog/content/posts/dev-ops-1.md

 Toc: false
 ---

+> 📝 *This post was initially released on the HLS Works Blog in 2020.
+The post was moved to this website after HLS Works closed in Sep 2021.*

+# Automate test execution HLS

 Nowadays, continuous integration (CI) is a must, and including CI in our workflow has been a game-changer.
 We have automated many processes to save an enormous amount of time that can be spent on improving quality and delivering a better product to our customers.

 To fully integrate dev-ops into our processes, we have automated test execution and code coverage report generation.
 Tests in HLS differ significantly from typical software development.
 In software development, a typical CI workflow compiles and executes tests in several different environments with distinct operating systems and configurations.
 In HLS, executing the software is just the beginning of the pipeline C simulation (C SIM).
 A software CI workflow lacks synthesis, co-simulation, and IP exportation.
 Checking all of these can be tedious and time-consuming, but with the help of automation and CI tools, this process becomes much easier!